 AFRICAN AMERICAN HISTORY

 Open to Grades: 9-12 Credit(s): .5 Course Number: 2140

 Prerequisites: None.
-Notes: None.
+Notes: Humanities

-This course focuses on the major contributions and challenges of African Americans in the history of the
+This course focuses on the major contributions and challenges of African Americans in the history of the United States.

-United States.
 Areas of interest include: the colonial and early American experience, the Civil War, Reconstruction, segregation and the Jim Crow era, two world wars, the Harlem Renaissance, the Great Depression, desegregation, and the Civil Rights and Black Power movements.
 The course is currently an elective and does NOT count toward the Social Studies graduation requirement.

-INTRODUCTION TO LAW

-Open to Grades: 9-12 Credit(s): .5 Course Number: 8030
+INTRODUCTION TO LAW Open to Grades: 11-12 Credit(s): .5 Course Number: 8030 Prerequisites: Currently taking or has taken American Gov Notes: Humanities

-Prerequisites: None.
-Notes: None